BitPsycho/BS_KOW_Vanguard/README.md

-# Welcome to the BattleScribe - Kings Of War - Vanguard
+# Welcome to the BattleScribe - Kings Of War - Vanguard - Data Files

 ## Introduction